hugoalopez-dtu/dcr-js/README.md

-# DCR-js: an open-source web process mining tool for DCR graphs
+# DCR-js: an open-source process modelling and mining environment for DCR graphs

 [Try it live!](https://hugoalopez-dtu.github.io/dcr-js/)